Xi Jinping calls for action against 'unhealthy' development of digital economy - ExBulletin

-SHANGHAI, Jan 15 (Reuters) – President Xi Jinping has called for better regulation and governance of China’s digital economy to guard against its “unhealthy” development, as Beijing aims to boost the sector’s contribution to the growth of the country.
+SHANGHAI (Reuters) – President Xi Jinping has called for better regulation and governance of China’s digital economy to guard against its “unhealthy” development as Beijing aims to boost the sector’s contribution to global growth. country.

 In an essay in the ruling Communist Party publication Qiushi on Saturday, Xi called for focusing on key areas such as integrated circuits, displays, communications equipment and smart hardware.

-China should “cultivate a number of internationally competitive enterprises and leading green enterprises controlling industrial chains, so as to create world-class digital industry clusters”, he said. .
+China should “cultivate a number of internationally competitive enterprises and leading green enterprises controlling industrial chains, to create world-class digital industry clusters,” he said.

 “We need to see that compared to big and powerful countries in the global digital economy, China’s digital economy is big but not strong, and fast but not superior.”